 Format: Due to a stroke in 1994, Ms. Cuthbert's voice is not clearly audible.

-Collection Summary: An interview of Virginia Cuthbert conducted 1995 Aug.
-28, by Robert F. Brown, for the Archives of American Art, in Cuthbert's home, Buffalo, N.Y.
+Collection Summary: An interview of Virginia Cuthbert conducted 1995 August 28, by Robert F. Brown, for the Archives of American Art, in Cuthbert's home, Buffalo, New York.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.